longhorn/longhorn/CONTRIBUTING.md

 A pull request should be focused and reviewable.
 Avoid combining unrelated fixes, refactoring, formatting changes, and feature work in the same pull request.

+For stale pull requests, see [Community Contribution Triage and Stale Pull Requests](#community-contribution-triage-and-stale-pull-requests).

 ## Testing Requirements

 Every pull request must be tested before submission.